 For a relatively small city, Playa del Carmen Mexico has a ton of options when it comes to accommodation.
 Here you can find everything from backpacker hostels up to luxury all-inclusive resorts.
 There’s something for all tastes and budgets in this popular beach destination.

-It can be a bit overwhelming deciding where to stay in Playa del Carmen since there are so many choices.
+It can be a bit overwhelming deciding where to base yourself in Playa del Carmen since there are so many choices.
 The first thing you’ll want to do is figure out which neighborhood you want to stay in.
 Thankfully that’s actually pretty easy to do!

 Before you even look at your options for accommodation, you should decide if you want to be in town or secluded at one of the nearby resorts.
 Some people love the all-inclusive resorts while others hate them, so figure out if you want to go that route before you start your search.

 On the plus side, the all-inclusive resorts are great for a bit of R&R. You’ve got everything you need right there – beach, pool, gym, spa, etc. – plus several restaurants and bars.
-Resort staff can also help you arrange tours and transportation, although they charge a higher price than most.
+Resort staff can also help you arrange tours and transportation to the Cancun Airport, although they charge a higher price than most.

 Staying in town puts you close to all the action.
 Thanks to 5th Avenue, Playa del Carmen is a very walkable city.
 This long pedestrian-only street is full of hotels, shops, travel agents, restaurants, bars, and more.
 Everything you need for a great vacation can easily be found here.